 - How many Psychology 101 sections should I offer next fall?

-So, using the answers above, you can create a measure and dimension breakdown something like this:
+So, using the responses above, you can create a measure and dimension breakdown something like this:

 - Measures: Retention Rate; Dimension: Year